naniitsnina/naniitsnina/README.md

 - ✅ Open to new clients

-- 👨‍💻 All of my projects are available at [nirelchua.netlify.app](nirelchua.netlify.app)
+- 👨‍💻 All of my projects are available at <a href="https://nirelchua.netlify.app/" target="_blank" rel="noopener noreferrer">nirelchua.netlify.app</a>

 - 📫 You can best reach me through <a href="mailto:nchua.nc47@gmail.com">email</a>